location: Chicago, IL

 role: designer, builder

 Parachute is a restaurant located in the Avondale neighborhood of Chicago, opened by husband and wife chef-owners Beverly Kim and Johnny Clark.
-They invited me to design and build whatever I could with a total construction and furniture budget of ~$50,000 in a former 1500sf Mexican bakery.
-They signed their lease in November 2013, and the restaurant opened in May 2014.
+Built in a former baker, the lease was signed in November 2013, and the restaurant opened in May 2014.

 Beverly and Johnny brought together years of experience in kitchens around the world to create a menu based in Korean and French cooking traditions.
 Their desire was to serve their exquisite food in a space that felt immediately comfortable but completely unique.
-I decided to organize the dining room around a 34' long cast-in-place concrete countertop, built at kitchen countertop height.
+The dining room is organized around a 34' long cast-in-place concrete countertop, built at kitchen countertop height.
 Intended to evoke both a diner counter and a kitchen counter, the slightly raised surface creates a regal space for diners in addition to maximizing the amount of seats in a minimal amount of space.

 Parachute has been named best new restaurant by Thrillist, Eater Chicago, Chicago Reader, Chicago Tribune, Chicagoist, was nominated for Best New Restaurant by the James Beard Foundation, and has received a Michelin Star.